awsaba/xwingtmg2-inventory-rs/README.md

 That's it.
 The `Totals` column will update with your `Singles` and `Expansion` counts per-item summed.

-## Using CLI with a YASB collection
+## Using the CLI directly with a YASB collection

 1. You will need a working `rust` toolchain.
 Refer to the installation and usage instructions for your platform.
 1. Clone this repo and its submodules: `git submodule init`.